Way-too-early 2021-22 Big Ten basketball power rankings

 Credit: Steven Branscombe-USA TODAY Sports

-2020-21 record: 3-16 (7-20), 14th in the Big Ten You shouldn't be surprised at the fact that Fred Hoiberg has once again overhauled much of the Nebraska roster.
-In year three of the Hoiberg experiment, however, he has his most talented team yet in Lincoln.
+2020-21 record: 3-16 (7-20), 14th in the Big Ten You shouldn't be surprised Fred Hoiberg has once again overhauled much of the Nebraska roster.
+In Year 3 of the Hoiberg era, he has his most talented team yet in Lincoln.
 Five-star 2021 talent Bryce McGowens will be the name to watch alongside his brother Trey.
 6-foot-9 forward Lat Mayen showed flashes last season, and will likely have to take a step forward on both ends for the Huskers to make a surprise tournament run.
 Given the amount of turnover alongside some notable talent, this Huskers team is arguably the most unpredictable in the conference headed into 2021-22.
-Any finishing seed from 7-14 wouldn't surprise me.
+A seed anywhere between No. 7 and No. 14 wouldn't surprise me.

 10: Wisconsin